dobin/yookiterm-challenges-files/README.md

 # Yookiterm Challenge Files

-The source code of vulnerable programs and their corresponding exploit for yookiterm.
+The source code of vulnerable programs and their corresponding exploit for Yookiterm.

-This is checked out in the containers (which are served by yookiterm-lxdserver).
+The corresponding challenges / writeups are available at: https://github.com/dobin/yookiterm-challenges

+It is served at: https://exploit.courses

+The content consists of challenges and homework, in the areas of debugging, vulnerable programs (Stack- and Heap overflows), corresponding Exploits and vulnerable ARM programs.

 ## What is yookiterm